Applications for the 2023 fellowship are now closed. Announcements will be made in late December.

-The Gorton Leaders Program (GLP) offers six-month fellowships to current undergraduate and graduate students whose degrees focus on international relations and U.S. policy.
+The Gorton Leaders Program offers six-month fellowships to current undergraduate and graduate students whose degrees focus on international relations and U.S. policy.
 Fellows participate in a series of roundtables with foreign policy experts and other GLP alumni.
-The Gorton Center at NBR awards fellowships each year to a small class of fellows from universities in the Pacific Northwest.
+The Gorton Center at NBR awards fellowships each year to a small class of fellows from community colleges and universities in the Pacific Northwest.

 The GLP aims to cultivate and mentor the next generation of policy leaders who are deeply invested in their communities by providing networking opportunities and policy-focused classes and discussions.
 The GLP curriculum focuses on three policy areas: democracy and China; national security; and innovation, technology, and intellectual property

 Qualified applicants for the Gorton Leaders Program will:

 - Be a community college, undergraduate, or graduate student.

 - Be actively engaged in their community in the Pacific Northwest and/or pursuing a degree in International Relations, Political Science, International Law, Foreign Area Studies, or a related field.*

 - Demonstrate strong academic and professional potential for development on topics related to policy and international affairs.

 *If you are unsure of your eligibility or have questions about eligibility requirements, please contact [email protected].